machinefi/o3-ws-demo-template/README.md

 - Find the `HTTP_ROUTE` under Events.
 - Start the client by running `npm run dev` and navigate to localhost:3000 in your web browser.
 - Follow the on-screen instructions to register your device and claim your SBT.
-- Sync the DIMO data and then recheck the studio db and proceed to claim your rewards.
+- Sync the 3P Devices data and then recheck the studio db and proceed to claim your rewards.
 - Import the NFTs into Metamask.

 Congratulations, you have successfully set up and run your project!